 This dairy free hot chocolate recipe uses only 4 ingredients!
+Below I've listed all of the ingredients you will need along with any notes and possible substitutions.
+For the ingredient quantities, see the recipe card at the bottom of this post.
 To make this oat hot chocolate you will need:

-- Rapadura Sugar - if you don't have rapadura sugar you could use coconut sugar, brown sugar, maple syrup or honey.
+- Rapadura Sugar - Rapadura sugar is made from evaporated cane sugar juice and is a much less processed sugar than regular white sugar. if you don't have rapadura sugar you could use coconut sugar, brown sugar, maple syrup or honey.
 If you're trying to reduce sugars then you could also use stevia drops for a sugar free alternative.
+And of course feel free to adjust the amount of sweetener to your personal preference (for a sweeter hot chocolate add more of your sweetener of choice).

 Some optional extras are: